Tiger FM

 By Ronald Ssemagonja

-Following the declaration of Yoweri Tibuhaburwa Museveni Kaguta as the newly elected President of the Republic of Uganda by the Chairperson of the Electoral Commission, Justice Simon Mugenyi Byabakama, yesterday at the Electoral Commission headquarters in Lubowa, Makindye Sabagabo, Wakiso District, several people have expressed their views on the just-concluded presidential election.
+Following the declaration of Yoweri Tibuhaburwa Museveni Kaguta as the newly elected President of the Republic of Uganda by the Chairperson of the Electoral Commission, Justice Simon Mugenyi Byabakama, yesterday at the Commission’s headquarters in Lubowa, Makindye Sabagabo, Wakiso District, several citizens have shared their views on the just-concluded presidential election.

-Agnes Nyakato, a voter from Lubaga North Division in Kampala District, said she was happy with the outcome, noting that the National Resistance Movement (NRM) still has more to accomplish for the country.
+Agnes Nyakato, a voter from Lubaga North Division in Kampala District, expressed her satisfaction with the outcome, noting that the National Resistance Movement (NRM) still has more to achieve for the country.

 “I am overwhelmed with joy because my candidate has won the race.
 I know President Museveni has his challenges as a leader, but we shouldn’t forget what he has done for this country.
-In 1986, I was still young when they captured power, but when you compare how the country was then and how it is now, you have to accept that President Museveni has done a lot,” Nyakato said.
+In 1986, I was still young when they came to power, but when you compare how the country was then and how it is now, you have to accept that President Museveni has achieved a lot,” Nyakato said.

-She urged the president to give young people an opportunity to serve in his new cabinet.
+She urged the president to give young people opportunities to serve in his new cabinet.

-Nyakato further noted that some of the people close to the president may not fully understand the challenges facing young people, yet the president wants them to actively participate in the money economy.
+Nyakato further noted that some of the president’s close associates may not fully understand the challenges facing young people, yet the president wants them to actively participate in the money economy.

 Meanwhile, Ivan Kanyike, a city dweller and voter in Kampala Central Division, congratulated the president on his victory but raised concerns over the conduct of some security officers following the announcement.

-“I know you cannot pick everything, but you can select some ideas and incorporate them into your manifesto to ensure services reach the people,” he added.
+“I know you cannot adopt everything, but you can select some ideas and incorporate them into your manifesto to ensure services reach the people,” he added.

 Kanyike also appealed to security officers to exercise professionalism.